sabel83/mpllibs/libs/safe_printf/doc/valid_arguments.md

 ## Description

-`ArgumentTypes` is a sequence of types representing the types of arguments passed to a `printf` function, `FormatString` is a string representing a `printf` format string.
+`ArgumentTypes` is a sequence of boxed types representing the types of arguments passed to a `printf` function. `FormatString` is a string representing a `printf` format string.
 The function returns true when the list of argument types is valid for the format string and false otherwise.